mudler/poco/README.md

 It can target all architectures supported by golang.

+### Github Action

+To run it with Github actions, see [https://github.com/mudler/poco-github-action](https://github.com/mudler/poco-github-action)

 ### `bundle`

 `bundle` creates a binary from a container image, it takes several options listed here: